-We have also begun using the CodeEvolver® protein engineering technology platform to develop early stage, novel biotherapeutic product candidates, both for our customers and for our own business, most notably our lead program for the potential treatment of phenylketonuria ("PKU") in humans.
+Approximately five years ago, we began using the CodeEvolver® protein engineering technology platform to develop early stage, novel biotherapeutic product candidates, both in partnership with customers and for our own proprietary Codexis drug candidates.
+Our first program was for the potential treatment of phenylketonuria ("PKU") in humans.
 PKU is an inherited metabolic disorder in which the enzyme that converts the essential amino acid phenylalanine into tyrosine is deficient.
-In October 2017, we entered into a Global Development, Option and License Agreement (the "Nestlé Agreement") with Nestlé Health Science, to advance CDX-6114, our enzyme biotherapeutic product candidate for the potential treatment of PKU.
+In October 2017, we entered into a Global Development, Option and License Agreement (the "Nestlé License Agreement") with Societé des Produits Nestlé S.A., formerly known as Nestec Ltd. ("Nestlé Health Science") to advance CDX-6114, our enzyme biotherapeutic product candidate for the potential treatment of PKU.
 In February 2019, Nestlé Health Science exercised its option to obtain an exclusive license to develop and commercialize CDX-6114.
-In January 2020, we and Nestlé Health Science entered into a development agreement pursuant to which we and Nestlé Health Science are collaborating to advance a lead candidate targeting a gastro-intestinal disorder discovered through our Strategic Collaboration Agreement was extended through December 2021.
-See Note 16, "Subsequent Events" in the notes to the Consolidated Financial Statements set forth in Item 8 of this Annual Report on Form 10-K for details.
+Also in October 2017, we entered into the Nestlé SCA pursuant to which we and Nestlé Health Science are collaborating to leverage the CodeEvolver® platform technology to develop other novel enzymes for Nestlé Health Science's established Consumer Care and Medical Nutrition business areas.
+In January 2020, we entered into a development agreement with Nestlé Health Science to advance a new lead candidate discovered under the Nestlé SCA, CDX-7108, into preclinical development and early clinical studies as a potential treatment for a gastro-intestinal disorder.
+In parallel, the Nestlé SCA was extended through December 2021 to support the discovery of therapeutic candidates for additional disorders.
+In March 2020, we entered into a Strategic Collaboration and License Agreement ("Takeda Agreement") with Shire Human Genetic Therapies, Inc., a wholly-owned subsidiary of Takeda Pharmaceutical Company Limited ("Takeda"), for the research and development of novel gene therapies for certain disease indications, including the treatment of lysosomal storage disorders and a blood factor deficiency.